mitsuoxv/us-tariffs-on-china/Extract-hts-from-USTR.md

 HTS codes from granted product exclusion lists.
 These lists can be found on [this USTR page](https://ustr.gov/issue-areas/enforcement/section-301-investigations/tariff-actions).

+I hear GPU price jump in February 2021 is partially due to tariff exclusion expiration.
+However, I don’t know how to reflect expiration.
+So, I assume wrongly that granted exclusion will never expire.

 ## Libraries and functions